-The objective of this course is to equip students with a practical knowledge of bookkeeping which will enable them to do bookkeeping in the environment of any small/medium and large business enterprise.
+The objective of this course is to equip students with a practical knowledge of bookkeeping to enable them to do the accounting functions of a bookkeeperin the environment of any small/medium and large business entity.

 All persons who do clerical work and who are involved in the handling of business documents and bookkeeping aspects, but have no (or little) bookkeeping knowledge.
 Business owners that do not have the proper bookkeeping and accounting background.

 Senior certificate, National Senior Certificate or equivalent qualification.